ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections

 In situ measurements often consist of a wide range of input parameters provided by different instruments. \citeA{nguyen_automatic_2019} demonstrated that incorporating all available parameters, including 15 channels of proton fluxes, resulted in slight improvements compared to using only magnetic field data and general plasma parameters.
-However, \citeA{pal_automatic_2024} focused solely on magnetic field measurements, and both \citeA{rudisser_automatic_2022} and \citeA{nguyen_multiclass_2025} successfully used a limited number of input variables without affecting detection performance.
+Yet, \citeA{pal_automatic_2024} focused solely on magnetic field measurements, and both \citeA{rudisser_automatic_2022} and \citeA{nguyen_multiclass_2025} successfully used a limited number of input variables without significantly affecting detection performance.

 In this study, we focus on a limited number of input variables to ensure compatibility across different spacecraft.
-Following \citeA{nguyen_multiclass_2025}, we select the following parameters: the three Geocentric Solar Magnetic (GSM) components of the interplanetary magnetic field (IMF) ($B_X$, $B_Y$, $B_Z$), their total magnitude ($B$), the proton density ($N_p$), the proton temperature ($T_p$), the bulk solar wind speed ($V$), and the plasma beta ($\beta$).
+Following \citeA{nguyen_multiclass_2025}, we select the following parameters: the three Geocentric Solar Magnetic components of the interplanetary magnetic field ($B_X$, $B_Y$, $B_Z$), their total magnitude ($B$), the proton density ($N_p$), the proton temperature ($T_p$), the bulk solar wind speed ($V$), and the plasma beta ($\beta$).
 This results in a total of six independent parameters, while $B$ is derived from the individual magnetic field components and $\beta$ is calculated using $N_p$, $T_p$, and $B$.
 This choice is guided by both previous studies and by practical considerations regarding which measurements are consistently available across spacecraft.
 While a detailed feature importance or saliency analysis is beyond the scope of this work, such studies could be valuable in the future to further refine the input parameters, for example, in the context of model simplification or deployment on resource-constrained platforms.

-Figure \ref{fig:data-combined}a illustrates the percentage of missing data per ICME event for the RTSW dataset.
-As expected, the RTSW dataset exhibits a significant proportion of missing data.
-Despite these limitations, we train on the RTSW dataset to enable the model to adapt to and learn from lower-quality data.
-Our tests have shown that this strategy enhances the model’s robustness and overall performance compared to training on a science-quality dataset, such as the OMNI dataset.
+Figure~\ref{fig:data-combined}a illustrates the percentage of missing data per ICME event for the RTSW data set.
+As expected, the RTSW data set exhibits a significant proportion of missing data.
+Despite these limitations, we train on the RTSW data set to enable the model to adapt to and learn from lower-quality data.
+Our tests have shown that this strategy enhances the model´s robustness and overall performance compared to training on a science-quality data set, such as the OMNI data set.